Things to do

 Snorkel with wild stingrays at Stingray City

 Get up close and very personal with Atlantic southern stingrays at Stingray City, Grand Cayman's most famous wildlife attraction.
 It’s the only place in the world where you can hand feed more than two-dozen wild (but harmless) stingrays.
 The “city” is a 3.6-metre-deep dive site in calm, protected North Sound.
 Divers settle on the sandy seafloor to observe the gentle fish naturally, as they effortlessly glide through the water.

-Sip rum punch and eat at Rum Point
+Sip a Mud Slide at Rum Point

 For a relaxing day and change of scenery, Rum Point is where the locals go.
 It’s located across North Sound on Grand Cayman’s northernmost tip.
 Before relaxing on the beach, if you have time along the way, take a sightseeing trip to the island’s east end.

 Once you reach Rum Point, you’ll see the calm, shallow water lapping the shore of this sheltered small beach – perfect for families.
 Fringed with casuarina trees, Rum Point evokes the natural Cayman of yesteryear.